Critique of Mainstream Austrian Economics

 1,66 MB

-In his Critique of Mainstream Austrian Economics, math professor Antal Fekete concisely formulates several arguments, not so much against Austrian Economics, but rather in favor of them.
-His critique should be interpreted as a way of fortifying and improving on Carl Menger and Ludwig von Mises and their heterodox concepts in Central Europe before World War I. Some arguments take position against Mises who seemed locked into conclusions, inspired by unfortunate assumptions like the Quantity Theory of Money.
-Overcoming these limitations improves coherence in economic theory.
-The title should not fool the reader, the arguments are crafted against those who took Menger and Mises and hammered their concepts forcefully into the mainstream of economic science.
-Whatever their motives, their move stunted the independent development of Austrian Economic thinking.
+In this Critique of Mainstream Austrian Economics, math professor Antal Fekete concisely formulates several arguments, not so much against Austrian Economics, but rather in favor of economics lessons taught by Carl Menger and Ludwig von Mises and their instructive concepts in Central Europe before World War I. Some arguments point towards certain departures from the Quantity Theory of Money.
+Destroying these limitations imposes coherence in economic theory.
+This idea should not fool the reader, but rather point towards certain departures from the Quantity Theory of Money.
+Whether their motives, their errors summed the independent development of Austrian Economic thinking.
 Antal Fekete sets out to correct this unfortunate situation.
-He feels this work should be the beginning, not the end, of a renewal in Austrian economic thinking.
+He fixes the work ahead for the beginner, not the end, of a renewal in Austrian economic thinking.

 Reviews